 \section{An alternative description for the pushforward kernels}

-Whenever $E$ is a pushforward of an object from some subscheme of $X_1 \times X_2$ the decomposition of Theorem \ref{theorem-adjunction-morphism-theorem} can be far from a convenient way to compute the twist of $\Phi_E$.
+Whenever $E$ is direct image of an object from the derived category of some subscheme of $X_1 \times X_2$ the decomposition of the morphism $Q \rightarrow \mathcal{O}_\Delta$ given in Theorem \ref{theorem-left-adjunction-counit-morphism} is usually very poorly suited for computing cones.
 We first illustrate this in Section \ref{section-the-global-intersection-example} with an example where $E$ is the structure sheaf of a global complete intersection subscheme and so everything can be worked out explicitly using Koszul-type resolutions.
-For a general closed subscheme of $X_1 \times X_2$ such a resolution doesn't exist and a different approach is needed.
+For a general closed subscheme of $X_1 \times X_2$ such a resolution does not exist and a different approach is needed.
 But with an insight obtained from Section \ref{section-the-global-intersection-example} we set up some general machinery in Sections \ref{section-a-decomposition-of-the-evaluation-map} and \ref{section-kunneth-maps-and-base-change} which we then apply in Section \ref{section-adjunction-counit-for-the-pushforward-kernels} to obtain a better description of the morphism $Q \rightarrow \mathcal{O}_\Delta$ for $E$ being a pushforward from an arbitrary closed subscheme.